hoangvo1902/Graph-Mining/README.md

 - Link Prediction
 - Embedding Graphs

-## Research Topics
+## Research Interests

-My research encompasses various areas, including:

-- Deep Learning for Graphs
+my current research interests include

-- Graph Summarization
+- Graph Mining
-- Recommendation Systems
-- Anomaly Detection
+- High Utility Pattern Mining
-- Large-Sized Graphs
+- Data Mining
+- Big Data Analytics

 Feel free to explore the content and contribute to the advancement of knowledge in these exciting research areas!
 Please contact me via email if you want to collaborate on research with me or if you have any questions.